Frisbiz/GuildWave/README.md

 # GuildWave

-A polished, educational desktop/web chat client inspired by modern collaboration apps.
-GuildWave is a portfolio project demonstrating a full-stack architecture using Next.js + Tauri (desktop), Supabase (Auth, Postgres, Realtime, Storage), and GitHub Actions for CI and releases.
+An open source desktop/web chat client inspired by Discord.
+GuildWave is a personal project demonstrating a full-stack architecture using Next.js + Tauri (desktop), Supabase (Auth, Postgres, Realtime, Storage), and GitHub Actions for CI and releases.

 This repository contains:
 - A Next.js frontend (app dir) that can be bundled for desktop with Tauri.